Driving in rain, snow and ice can pose a range of different challenges to drivers, and can make even familiar journeys unpredictable.

 Before you head off

-- Make sure to pack an emergency kit in case you break down – charge your phone before you head off, and make sure you have the number of a breakdown service.
-It’s also worth including something to keep you warm and some food and a drink.
+Make sure to pack an emergency kit in case you break down – charge your phone before you head off, and make sure you have the number of a breakdown service.
+It’s also worth including something to keep you warm, a high-vis jacket and a torch, just in case you end up on the side of the motorway waiting for roadside assistance.

 Driving in heavy rain